Bank of Montreal Can Acquires New Holdings in C5 Acquisition Co. (NYSE:CXAC)

 Bank of Montreal Can acquired a new stake in shares of C5 Acquisition Co.
 (NYSE:CXAC – Get Rating) during the second quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund acquired 1,200,000 shares of the company’s stock, valued at approximately $11,964,000.

 A number of other hedge funds and other institutional investors have also modified their holdings of CXAC.
 OMERS ADMINISTRATION Corp bought a new stake in shares of C5 Acquisition during the first quarter valued at about $161,000.
-RiverPark Advisors LLC bought a new stake in C5 Acquisition in the first quarter worth about $704,000.
-Berkley W R Corp bought a new stake in C5 Acquisition in the first quarter worth about $991,000.
-Cohanzick Management LLC bought a new stake in C5 Acquisition in the first quarter worth about $1,447,000.
-Finally, HighTower Advisors LLC bought a new stake in C5 Acquisition in the first quarter worth about $3,606,000.
+RiverPark Advisors LLC bought a new stake in shares of C5 Acquisition during the first quarter valued at about $704,000.
+Berkley W R Corp bought a new stake in shares of C5 Acquisition during the first quarter valued at about $991,000.
+Cohanzick Management LLC bought a new stake in shares of C5 Acquisition during the first quarter valued at about $1,447,000.
+Finally, HighTower Advisors LLC bought a new stake in shares of C5 Acquisition during the first quarter valued at about $3,606,000.
 82.99% of the stock is currently owned by institutional investors.

 C5 Acquisition Company Profile